Culligan Commerical Water (877) 447-2515

 Sterile Processing

-Your Guide To ANSI/AAMI ST108: Water for the Processing of Medical Devices
+Your Guide To ANSI/AAMI ST108: Water for the Sterile Processing of Medical Devices

 The Association for the Advancement of Medical Instrumentation (AAMI) has published a new standard that establishes the quality of water used to process reusable medical devices.
 The first standard of its kind, ANSI/AAMI ST108:2023, Water for the Processing of Medical Devices, was developed by nearly 120 subject matter experts under the guidance of the AAMI Sterilization Standards Committee.